-A level Music allows our students to be creative, independent intellectuals who are able to articulate their ideas with confidence, write with style and flair, understand historical and social contexts of the music they study and perform and make informed, exciting choices about composition.
+A level Music allows our students to be creative, independent intellectuals who can articulate their ideas with confidence, write with style and flair, understand historical and social contexts of the music they study and perform and make informed, exciting choices about composition.

 An enormously well-respected subject, the study of Music requires an analytical mind (perhaps with a strong understanding for Mathematics), a creative spark, a maturity and motivation to practice and compose, a discipline to approach wider reading and listening and a fluent writing style.

-The ethos we hope to instil in our students from Year 7 should now be embedded in the musicians who study at this level.
-Our students conclude the Edexcel GCE course with its three main elements of Performance (30% of the overall A2 mark), Composition (30%) and History/Listening (40%), and should leave Eltham College as musicologists, eager to continue to develop their love of the subject.
+Our students study the Edexcel GCE course with its three main elements of Performance (30%), Composition (30%) and Appraising (40%), and should leave Eltham College as musicologists, eager to continue to develop their love of the subject.

 Trips, activities and clubs

 The music calendar is extremely active with over 30 performances taking place every academic year, ranging from small intimate performances within the College, to large scale concerts in external venues such as Cadogan Hall, St John’s Smith Square and St Alfege Church.

 Eltham College is one of the few schools to have exclusive use of Ronnie Scott’s Jazz Club on a Saturday lunch time slot, which is testament to the quality and ability of our musicians.

 - Mr P Showell BMus (Hons), QTS, FRSA (Director of Music)